Critical classes of power graphs and reconstruction of directed power graphs: -classes in power graphs

-We stress that a critical class $C$ is an $\mathtt{N}$-class which is not immediate to recognize as plain or compound by arithmetical considerations on its size and on the size of its closure.
-On the other hand, if we avoid those classes the recognition is easy.
+We stress that a critical class $C$ is an $\mathtt{N}$-class, different from $\mathcal{S}$, which we cannot immediately recognize as plain or compound by arithmetical considerations of its size and the size of its closure.
+On the other hand, if we exclude those classes the recognition is easy.